Mary Lyon: Legacy

 According to historian Annette Baxter, Lyon was devout, practical, and firmly committed to the educational orthodoxies of the era, while pioneering an entirely new role for women educators and students.
 She was adaptable and adventuresome, self-sufficient, and devoted to service.
 Her personal strengths reemerged in the foundations of Mount Holyoke Seminary.
-For example, it required all students to work, regardless of family wealth, which helped reduce costs, insured equality on campus, and promoted responsibility for young women living away from home without servants for the first time in their lives.
+For example, it required all students to work, regardless of family wealth, which helped reduce costs, ensured equality on campus, and promoted responsibility for young women living away from home without servants for the first time in their lives.
 Attention to the curriculum as established by the leading men's colleges, was broadened by her promotion of Protestant missionary activism.
 The college's pedagogical approach stressed gradualism, expecting steady progress rather than sudden leaps forward.
 Her standard of achievement was much higher than the typical finishing school for young women, which was the main competition for the upscale Yankee clientele.
 Lyon's energetic, compassionate and engaging personality earned the affection of faculty, students, alumnae, and supporters.
 While her own background was relatively narrow, her aspirations for her students were to give them the self-confidence that they could achieve whatever they set out to do.

 Many buildings have been named in her honor, including Mary Lyon Hall at Mount Holyoke College.
 Built in 1897 on the site of the former Seminary Building, the hall houses college offices, classrooms, and a chapel.
 Mount Holyoke College continues to honor her legacy through the commencement ceremonies held next to her gravesite.
 The main classroom building for Wheaton Female Seminary, originally called New Seminary Hall, was renamed Mary Lyon Hall in 1910 and still features prominently on the campus of Wheaton College.
 Dormitories named after Mary Lyon can also be found at Miami University, Plymouth State University in New Hampshire, Swarthmore College, and University of Massachusetts Amherst.
 Mary Lyon Elementary School in Tacoma, Washington is named after her.
+Lyon K–8 and the Mary Lyon Pilot High School in Boston, Massachusetts are named after her.

 Vassar College, Wellesley College and the former Western College for Women were patterned after Mount Holyoke and Mary Lyon's work led to Ann Dudin Brown founding Westfield College in London.
 Oklahoma's Cherokee Female Seminary (now Northeastern State University) acquired its "first faculty for their female seminary from Mount Holyoke, [and] also used the Massachusetts school as a pattern for the institution they established."